Tynoee/alien_invasion/README.md

 Game Over:
 The game ends when the player's spaceship collides with an alien or when the aliens reach the bottom of the screen.
 Your highest score is recorded for future reference.

+#How to Play:

+1. Clone this repository to your local machine.
+2. Ensure you have Python and Pygame installed.
+3. Run the alien_invasion.py script to start the game.
+4. Use arrow keys to move the spaceship and the spacebar to shoot bullets.
+5. Aim to achieve the highest score by shooting down as many aliens as possible without getting hit.